Joint Active Learning with Feature Selection via CUR Matrix Decomposition: PROPOSED METHOD

-We do not present the detailed proof here, because this theorem is just the basic theoretical results in \cite{HeLiaoHanYang2002,HeYuan2012}.
+where $\mathbf{S}=\rho_1 {\mathbf{X}}^T {\mathbf{X}} + (\rho_2+\rho_3) {\mathbf{I}}.$ \end{enumerate} \end{theorem} For the detailed proof, refer to \cite{HeLiaoHanYang2002,HeYuan2012}.
 The first and second parts of this theorem show the global convergence of the presented algorithm, including sequence convergence and constraint convergence.
 From the first part, we can find that the sequence converges to the primal-dual optimal solution pair, while the second part shows the two linear constraints converge to zero in the sense of {\em{Frobenius}} norm.

-The third and fourth parts above show a global convergence speed of ADMM, in the sense of ergodic and non-ergodic respectively. (\ref{Ergodic_IC}) denotes the ergodic iteration complexity, which denotes the characterization of $\epsilon$-optimal based on primal-dual optimality gap as follows,
+The third and fourth parts above show a global convergence speed of ADMM, in the sense of ergodic and non-ergodic respectively.
+The inequality (\ref{Ergodic_IC}) is the ergodic iteration complexity, which denotes the characterization of $\epsilon$-optimal based on primal-dual optimality gap as follows,

-Thus, it means that after $k$ iterations, we can obtain an ${\cal{O}}(1/k)$-optimal solution. (\ref{Nonergodic_IC}) calculates the optimality condition between adjacent iterations, although this can not indicate convergence, but it really can accelerate the global convergence.
+Thus, it means that after $k$ iterations, we can obtain an ${\cal{O}}(1/k)$-optimal solution.
+The inequality (\ref{Nonergodic_IC}) calculates the optimality condition between adjacent iterations, although this can not indicate convergence, but it really can accelerate the global convergence.

-The above theorem not only shows the global convergence of {{Algorithm 2}}, but also presents two cases of iteration complexity.
+The above theorem not only shows the global convergence of {{Algorithm 1}}, but also presents two cases of iteration complexity.
 The global convergence means that the generated sequence converges to the optimal solution based on any initial point.
 Further the iteration complexity results mean that how good the iteration result is after $k$ iterations.
-We can also find that both iteration complexity results are $O(1/k)$, which is in the same order with many first-order algorithms.
+We can also find that both iteration complexity results are $O(1/k)$, which is in the same order as many first-order algorithms.
+In addition, we also discuss the computational complexity in each iteration.
+The main computation in each iteration comes from updating $\mathbf{W}$, $\widehat{\mathbf{W}}$, $\widetilde{\mathbf{W}}$, $\mathbf{Z}$ and the dual variables $\Lambda_1$, $\Lambda_2$, and $\Lambda_3$.
+The update steps of the dual variables refer to one matrix multiplication and several matrix additions whose computational complexity is ${\cal{O}}\left(n^2 d\right)$.
+For updating $\mathbf{W}$, it refers to several matrix multiplications and two eigenvalue decompositions, which costs $O(n^3+n^2d+d^2n+d^3)$.
+For updating $\widehat{\mathbf{W}}$ and $\widetilde{\mathbf{W}}$, both of the complexities are of order $O(nd)$.
+Updating $\mathbf{Z}$ needs $O(n^2d)$.
+Therefore, the total computational complexity in each iteration is $O(n^3+n^2d+d^2n+d^3)$.
+In \cite{nie2013early}, the total computational complexity in each iteration is $O(n^4 + n^3d)$.
+Compared to \cite{nie2013early}, our method has lower complexity when the number of samples is large.